 - Inclusion of adult learning methods

 - Hands-on and practical application

 - Variety of training formats (including in person, online and on-the-job)

 Benefits of an Internal Trainer

 Leveraging internal facilitators to train and certify others in your organization is a cultural and cost-effective way to develop change capability.
 Internal trainers help you ensure that all levels of the organization develop an understanding of the value of change management, and how to best apply it to your organization's specific projects and goals.

-Earning the Prosci Advanced Instructor Certification enables an individual to certify others in the Prosci Methodology while gaining advanced facilitation skills to train leaders, project teams, people managers and impacted people.
+Becoming a Prosci Certified Advanced Instructor enables an individual to certify others in the Prosci Methodology while gaining advanced facilitation skills to train leaders, project teams, people managers and impacted people.
 But certifying others in change management is not for just anyone.
 A change practitioner should have platform skills, interpersonal skills, and experience applying change management to be effective and successful with knowledge transfer.